FamilySearch/GEDCOM.io/_pages/migrate.md

 ```
 to be legal in 7.0.

-## WAC

-`WAC` has a complicated history.
-Strictly speaking, it was not present in 5.5.1, but was in 5.3 and earlier
-GEDCOM versions and is still used in 5.5.1 by some implementations.
-FamilySearch GEDCOM 7.0 replaces `WAC`
-with `INIL`.

 ## ROMAN and UNKNOWN calendars

 The calendar values `ROMAN` and `UNKNOWN` were permitted in 5.5.1 but their meaning was never defined, and they are